LifeSimUK/LifeSim_childhood/README.md

 miregs (R)             - regressions of multiply imputed data to parameterise simulation lifesim2_main (Python) - run simulations and create simulated datasets, results tables and figures
 person (Python)        - function called in lifesim2_main to run simulation

+The folder IJM_2026 contains the code to replicate LifeSim Childhood: Extrapolating Intervention Effects and Public Cost Savings from Birth to Adolescence in the UK .